Dena

 Mount Dena has more than 40 peaks higher than 4,000 m.
 Annual precipitation in Mount Dena ranges from 600 to 1,800 mm.

 Geologically, Mount Dena is located in the Sanandaj-Sirjan geologic and structural zone of Iran and is mainly made of Cretaceous limestone.

 Iran Aseman Airlines Flight 3704 Accident

 On 18 February 2018, Iran Aseman Airlines Flight 3704, operating a scheduled domestic passenger flight, crashed into Mount Dena while en route from Tehran to Yasuj.
-The aircraft, an ATR 72-212, was carrying 60 passengers and 6 crew members; tragically, all on board perished in the accident.
+The aircraft, an ATR 72-212, was carrying 60 passengers and 6 crew members; all on board perished in the accident.
 The crash occurred in foggy and mountainous terrain, posing challenges for rescue teams.

 The incident drew significant media attention and prompted discussions about aviation safety in Iran.
 Recovery efforts were hampered by severe weather conditions and the remote location of the crash site on the slopes of Mount Dena.